Korhogo Savanes District, Ivory Coast Travel Guide

 Foutou (pounded yam/plantain) or Tô (millet/maize paste), served with various flavorful sauces.

-Find in neighborhood places to eat, Tô is more prevalent in the north.
+Find in neighborhood places to have a meal, Tô is more prevalent in the north.

 Roasted or boiled peanuts, plantain chips, and roasted maize are widely enjoyed.

-Desserts are not a main part of Ivorian cuisine; fresh fruits like mangoes, papayas, and bananas serve as natural, light desserts.
+Desserts are not a main part of Ivorian cuisine; fresh for example fruits like mangoes, papayas, and bananas serve as natural, light desserts.
 Traditional Senufo ceremonial foods are for private community consumption.

-True fine dining establishments are very limited or non-existent in Korhogo.
+True fine dining businesses are very limited or non-present in Korhogo.

 Several local restaurants and hotel dining rooms offer comfortable experiences.